Ramneek-kalra/VISAKA-Project/README.md

 **************************************************************************************************************************

-An Open Source Project for building up database for simple people in Digital India Movement.
+An Open Source Project for building up database for Indian Citizens in Digital India Movement.